nschum/highlight-symbol.el/README.md

     (global-set-key [(shift f3)] 'highlight-symbol-prev)
     (global-set-key [(meta f3)] 'highlight-symbol-query-replace)

+Or turn on `global-highlight-symbol-mode` to enable it globally:

+    (require 'highlight-symbol)
+    (global-highlight-symbol-mode 1)

 Use `highlight-symbol` to toggle highlighting of the symbol at point throughout the current buffer.
 Use `highlight-symbol-mode` to keep the symbol at point highlighted.